Mondei1/Observer-Backend/README.md

 ```sh
 nano config.ts
 ```
 5. Change your JWT Key ([What?](https://jwt.io/introduction/)) at the buttom of your config.
 Change it to something save.
 You don't have to remember this key, just take a hard one.
 You can use [this](http://passwordsgenerator.net) website to create a really loooong password.
+So it looks like that If you paranoid: `F8%X*fh$x?Wn=B$T2#nEab9#%G...(2022 more)`
 ```
 {
     ...
     jwtKey: "better_nobody_know_this_key"
 }
 ```
-6. Exit nano with `STRG + X` then `y` and to exit press `ENTER`.
+6. Exit nano with `STRG + X` then press `y` and to exit press `ENTER`.
-7. Edit your database connection in `ormconfig.json`.
+7. Open `ormconfig.json` for database configuration.
 ```sh
 nano ormconfig.json
 ```
-8. Edit the following entry's to your database.
-Only these:
+8. Edit only these entry's:
 ```json
 {
     "type": "mysql",